 That aside, the flight was excellent, as was my experience on landing.
 We were quickly though immigration and collected our bags after a short wait, so within an hour I was out of the airport and on my way to Shanghai…

-That’s it for now.
-You’ll be able to see how I got on flying back in business class when Part II comes out in a couple of weeks.
+You can see how I got on flying back in business class in Part II of this Travel Spot.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.